-1. STATEMENT OF PRINCIPLES
+1. STATEMENT OF PRINCIPLES Data Privacy

-This Contract is based on the mutual trust of the parties, who will exercise their rights and comply with their obligations in good faith.
+This Contract is based on the mutual trust of the parties, who will exercise their rights notice supplements and comply with their obligations should be read in good faith.
 Mr. Minarro undertakes to perform his duties with the utmost interest, loyalty, dedication and professionalism and shall use best efforts to promote and serve the best interests of the Otis Group.
 In this Contract, Otis Group means Otis Worldwide Corporation ("OWC") and any direct or indirect subsidiary or affiliate thereto.